Edge Delta Kubernetes Manifests

 Kubernetes Permissions

-These permissions allow the gateway to function autonomously and securely without manual intervention, providing observability, diagnostics, and telemetry across the Kubernetes environment.
+These permissions allow the gateway to function autonomously and securely, providing observability, diagnostics, and telemetry across the Kubernetes environment.

 IAM and Secure API Access